 This course focuses on professional development, self-as-the-therapist issues, consultation, and clinical case presentation skills.
 Students receive consultation from the instructor and feedback from other students on clinical cases from their field placement settings.
 Students formulate and present cases using a variety of psychotherapeutic models with attention to sociocultural and contextual issues and recovery-oriented principles.
-Students must register for PSY 662 for 2 units each term, over a period of three consecutive terms, for a total of 6 units.
+Students must register for PSY 662 for 2 units each term, over a period of at least three terms.
 Students must obtain a placement in an approved clinical setting, with a signed, written agreement, prior to the first class meeting.
-Clinical hours gained while enrolled in practicum count toward LMFT and LPCC requirements.
-Prerequisites: PSY 600, 606, 612, 623, 637, 639, and 661.
+Clinical hours gained while enrolled in practicum count toward LMFT and LPCC license requirements.
+Prerequisites: Evening Format Program: PSY 600, 606, 612, 623, 637, 639, and 661.

-PSY 663 Bilingual Clinical Practicum: Latina/o Emphasis (2)
+PSY 663 Bilingual Clinical Practicum: Latina/o Emphasis (2)\

 The purpose of this course is to provide students with an opportunity to integrate their knowledge of family systems theory gained in academic courses with its application in clinical practice.
 A prerequisite for this course is fluency in Spanish.
 Case presentations and case consultations will be conducted bilingually, with an emphasis on Spanish.
-Students are introduced to ethnically and linguistically responsive practices with Spanish-speaking Latinas/os.
+Students are introduced to ethnically and linguistically responsive practices with Spanish-speaking Latina/os.
 This course will address issues related to language and psychosocial variables in interviews and assessment of individual and social well-being.
 The course will provide opportunities to practice oral and written Spanish language needed for psychotherapy service delivery.
+This course also focuses on professional development, self-as-the-therapist issues, consultation, and clinical presentation skills.
+Students receive consultation from the instructor and feedback from other students on clinical cases from their field placement settings.
+Students must register for PSY 663 for 2 units each term, over a period of at least three terms.
+Students must obtain a placement in an approved clinical setting, with a signed, written agreement, prior to the first class meeting.
+Clinical hours gained while enrolled in practicum count towards LMFT and LPCC requirements.
 This course is limited to students enrolled in the MACLP Latina/o Emphasis (Evening Format) only.
-Prerequisites: PSY 606, 623, 639, 661, 674, 676, and 678.
+Prerequisites: Latina/o Emphasis Program: PSY 606, 623, 639, 661, 674, 676, and 678.